baritonomarchetto/ROBO-IO-BOARD/README.md

 # ROBO-IO-BOARD
-A generic development platform for DIY Robots
+A generic development platform for DIY Robots.